pieroproietti/penguins-eggs/README.md

 You can use the same package for all distributions using deb, naturally choosing the appropriate architecture (i386/amd64).

-# Install penguins-eggs
+# Packages
+eggs is released as deb package and npm package.
+If you use nodejs npm version can be indicated, most of users need just deb version.

-## Debian package
+## deb packages
-Actually eggs is released both in deb package for i386 as amd64 architectures.
+eggs is released deb packages for i386 and amd64 architectures.

+### Install
-This simplest way to installe eggs is to download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it
+This simplest way to installe eggs is download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it

 ```
 sudo dpkg -i eggs_7.6.65-1_amd64.deb